benasterisk/BENARI_UDP_ECHO_SERV/README.md

 •	Event Handling: Handles Stasis events for channels and manages call flow.
 •	RTP Echo Server: Implements a simple RTP echo server to demonstrate external media handling.
 •	Cleanup Mechanism: Ensures proper resource cleanup, including hanging up channels, destroying bridges, and releasing ports.

-Global Sequence
+Global Sequence :
 1. Call enters Stasis: An inbound call enters the Stasis application voicebot1.
 2. External Media Setup: The script sets up an external media connection to an RTP echo server, emulating a future voicebot.
 3. Waiting Period: The script waits for 7 seconds.
 4. Call Origination: A new call is originated to redirect the caller to an external Avaya extension 4438007, which plays music infinitely.
 5. Event Monitoring: If the caller or the dialed Avaya destination hangs up, the script monitors events and destroys the corresponding bridge and channel, and frees the UDP socket.

-Key Functions and Sequences
+Key Functions and Sequences :
-1. Initialization and Connection python
+1. Initialization and Connection
-Copy code

 import logging
 import requests
 import ari